docQodly/docs/docs/language/IMAPTransporterClass.md

 **Second syntax:**

- ***.getMails( startMsg , endMsg { , options } ) -> result***
+ ***.getMails( startMsg , endMsg \{ , options \} ) -> result***

 The second syntax allows you to retrieve messages based on a sequential range.
 The values passed represent the position of the messages in the mailbox.

 In the *startMsg* parameter, pass an *integer* value corresponding to the number of the first message in a sequential range.
-If you pass a negative number (*startMsg* <= 0), the first message of the mailbox will be used as the beginning of the sequence.
+If you pass a negative number (*startMsg* &lt;= 0), the first message of the mailbox will be used as the beginning of the sequence.

 In the *endMsg* parameter, pass an *integer* value corresponding to the number of the last message to be included in a sequential range.
-If you pass a negative number (*endMsg* <= 0), the last message of the mailbox will be used as the end of the sequence.
+If you pass a negative number (*endMsg* &lt;= 0), the last message of the mailbox will be used as the end of the sequence.

 The optional *options* parameter allows you to define the parts of the messages to be returned.